-Google Nest Protect will connect to the Internet at least once each day.
+Google Nest Protect will connect to the internet at least once each day.
 In the event of a Heads-Up or Emergency Alarm, it will immediately connect to the internet.
 On a daily basis, Nest Protect uses almost no bandwidth.
 From time to time it will use a minimal amount to download software updates.

 How to connect and update Nest Protect manually

 As long as there isn't a Heads-Up alert or Emergency Alarm, you can press the Nest Protect's button to manually connect anytime.
 Nest Protect will announce that it is "ready", and will automatically connect to the Internet, updating any settings changes you've made in the Nest app.
 It may take a minute or two for the app to update with the most recent status from your Nest Protect.

 In the event of an emergency, Nest Protect will automatically connect to the Internet.